vmware/vic/doc/vic_installation/create_a_private_port_group_for_vch.md

 You create private port groups in the vSphere Web Client.

+**IMPORTANT** vSphere Integrated Containers does not support tagging on private port groups.
+Do not apply tags to the private port groups that you create.

 1. Log into the vSphere Web Client for the vCenter Server instance that manages your host or cluster.
 2. In the **Home** view, click **Hosts and Clusters**.
 3. Select an ESXi host and click the **Manage** tab.